 In March, we represented the Wellington region at the South by South West (SXSW) technology and business trade show in Texas, which attracted over 70,000 people over four days.
-We joined Immigration New Zealand, NZTech, New Zealand Trade and Enterprise (NZTE) and a number of Wellington tech businesses to focus a national campaign onto the Wellington region, highlighting our sector strengths and opportunities.
+We joined Immigration New Zealand, New Zealand Technology Industry Association, New Zealand Trade and Enterprise (NZTE) and a number of Wellington technology businesses, in order to focus a national campaign on the Wellington region, highlighting our sector strengths and opportunities.

 Australia is a key market in our business attraction strategy and in May we exhibited at technology conference CeBIT, the largest such event in the Asia Pacific region.
-Five Wellington ICT businesses accompanied Grow Wellington to promote the region.
-While the primary objective was
+Five Wellington ICT businesses accompanied Grow Wellington